 Yet, however terrible the violence, the decline of the middle class and upward mobility may prove a more lethal threat.
-Schoolmaster Arrendondo, looking out on the school courtyard, suggested that chapter 5 MUMBAI:THE LIMITS OFTHE MEGA-CITY
+Schoolmaster Arrendondo, looking out on the school courtyard, suggested that

 "These parents are struggling with opportunities lost and destroyed", he told us.
 "We have to change that.
 Mexico has to become a place where opportunities are created for kids like these.
 That's the most important thing to determine the future".